koisaai/ACM-Coding-Challenge-F21/README.md

 After that, I installed NLTK packages.
 To finish off cleaning the text, I removed "stopwords" that are used so often in language that they have no use for sentiment analysis, such stopwords list come from nltk package.
 I used the emotions dictionary that I found online from [youtube](https://www.youtube.com/watch?v=dyN_WtjdfpA&t=1s) that show how different words can express similar emotions.
 From then, I utilized funtions from the nltk package and finalizing the output sentiment score of the text.

+## Result Comprehension:
+The program output:
+{'neg': 0.076, 'neu': 0.735, 'pos': 0.189, 'compound': 0.9979}
+The text has positive sentiment with the score of 0.189

+The text has a positive sentiment with a score of 0.189.
+The overall output says the text has a score of 0.076 for negative vibe which is less than 0.189 for positive vibe.
+The compound score is the sum of positive, negative and neutral scores which is then normalized between -1(most extreme negative) and +1 (most extreme positive).
+The more Compound score closer to +1, the higher the positivity of the text.
+In our case, the compound score is 0.9979 which is closer to +1, which means the text is very positive.

+This surprised me a little bit because on the first part of the text, it seems to give of a negative vibe.
+However, the latter part is flooded with positive words therefore makes the text has a high positive score.